Detroit, Lansing and Northern Railroad: Corporate

 In 1882, the principal officers were Alpheus Hardy, president; Thomas Fish, general superintendent; and J.J.
 McVean, engineer.
 The DL&N had over 1000 employees in Michigan, but none of its 438 stockholders or eleven directors were Michigan residents.
 Though profitable, the railroad had taken on debts equivalent to $15,897 for every mile of track over which it operated.

 The railroad withstood the Panic of 1893, and as late as 1895 was still profitable, with an expense-to-earnings ratio of 81.78.
 The principal mortgage of $2.67 million at 7% was payable in 1907.
 Total debt per mile owned and operated (221.57) had climbed to $19,158.
-President of the railroad as 1896 began was Nathaniel Thayer, general superintendent was J.K.V.
+President of the railroad as 1896 began was Nathaniel Thayer, the general superintendent was J.K.V.
 Agnew, and chief engineer was J.J.
 McVean.

 The DL&N went into receivership on April 1, 1896, and was reorganized as the Detroit, Grand Rapids and Western Railroad on January 1, 1897.
 The DGR&W also consolidated the Grand Rapids, Lansing & Detroit, Saginaw Valley & St. Louis, Saginaw & Grand Rapids, and the Saginaw & Western.
 On December 7, 1899, it became part of the new Pere Marquette Railway.